 Undergraduate students have the opportunity to learn research methods throughout their academic programs, culminating in group design projects in the graduating year.
 However, there are additional extra-curricular opportunities available for students interested in actively pursuing research further.
-Please read the information below for how to become involved.
+Read the information below to find out how to become involved.

 UNIVERSITY OF MANITOBA STUDENTS' ENGINEERING RESEARCH GROUP (UMSERG)